abhiram-ar/devops-directive-kubernetes-course/02-technology-overview/README.md

 - **kube-apiserver**: The front end for the Kubernetes control plane.

 - **kube-scheduler**: Schedules pods onto the appropriate nodes based on resource availability and other constraints.
+    >A pod is a smallest deployable unit, representing a group of one or more containers, with shared storage and network resources, and a specification for how run containers

 - **kube-controller-manager**: Runs controller processes.
 Each controller is a separate process that manages routine tasks such as maintaining the desired state of resources, managing replication, handling node operations, etc...